High School Summer Program

 - All courses must be complete by the last day of school.
-No extensions are guaranteed if coursework is not complete at that point.
 No refunds given after the first day of class.

 - Students will be expected to display appropriate behavior.
 Failure to do so may result in suspension and/or removal from the summer program.
 Suspensions will be counted as absences.

 - Students enrolled in Virtual PE that do not attend the opening session will be withdrawn and refunded automatically.
 The opening session is required and consideration of that date should be made prior to registering for the course.
 Post-testing sessions are also mandatory.

 - Students enrolled in Classroom PE are permitted one absence.
 A 2nd absence could potentially be made up if scheduled ahead of time with an instructor.
 A 3rd absence will result in an automatic withdrawal.